Genentech/battery/README.md

 The components design is based on AngularJS that can emit event from root it it's children and broadcast events from child to parents.
-It give better structure of non trivial shiny apps, that need to have lots of differnt parts.
+It give better structure of non trivial shiny apps, that need to have lots of different parts.

 ## Installation